 If you are unable to remove the item, our team has the necessary tools and equipment to safely and effectively dislodge it and provide quick relief from any pain or discomfort.

 What if a dental emergency happens while I’m traveling?

 Although you might be tempted to hold off until you return home to seek treatment, this can be harmful to your oral health.
 Not to mention the discomfort you’ll be in throughout your trip.
 If an accident happens while you are away from home, find a local dentist who can help.
-Once the problem is taken care of, you’ll need to let our office know of the situation once you return home.
+Once the problem is taken care of, you’ll need to let our dental office know of the situation once you return home.
 This will help us to determine if you should come in for an examination or additional treatment, and it will help us to keep your records updated.